entrez/beluga-cli/README.md

    done
    ```

-4. use grep and xargs to download every image file (.png or .jpg) in the dir from the previous example to a local directory named 'cdnimg', with 'cp_' prepended to each local filename:
+4. use grep and xargs to download every image file (.png or .jp[e]g) in the dir from the previous example to a local directory named 'cdnimg', with 'cp_' prepended to each local filename:

    ```
    $ beluga-cli ls cdn://images | grep -E "\.(jpe?g|png)" | xargs -I % beluga-cli cp cdn://images/% ~/cdnimg/cp_%